-At the end of 2000, steps were taken to initiate a digitalization project of the Oslo Papyrus Collection.
-The project was named OPES (Oslo Papyri Electronic System) and its aims were first 1) to make all the published papyri (around 280 out of a total of 2272) available, catalogued and imaged, on
+At the end of 2000, steps were taken to initiate a digitalization project of the University of Oslo Library Papyrus Collection.
+The project was named OPES (Oslo Papyri Electronic System) and its aims are:

 Federico Aurora: Subject specialist in Classics, curator of the Papyrus collection of the University of Oslo Library.

 Andrea Gasparini: Chief engineer at Digital services at University of Oslo Library.